1. That their proposed endeavor has both substantial merit and national importance;

 2. That he or she is well positioned to advance the proposed endeavor; and

 3. That, on balance, it would be beneficial to the United States to waive the job offer and labor certification requirements.

-Normally, if you qualify for the second employment-based (“EB-2”) category (Workers Holding Advanced Degrees and Persons with Exceptional Ability in the Arts, Sciences and Business), your employer must undergo the PERM labor certification process.
+Normally, if you qualify for a green card under the second employment-based EB-2 category (Persons Holding Advanced Degrees and Persons with Exceptional Ability in the Arts, Sciences and Business), your employer must undergo the PERM labor certification process.
 This requires the employer to advertise the job and demonstrate to the U.S. Department of Labor that no qualified U.S. workers applied for the job.